miguelgazela/Front-end-Developer-Interview-Questions/README.md

   XHTML is HTML written as XML.
 It's almost identical but stricter.
 It's supported by all major browsers.

 * Are there any problems with serving pages as `application/xhtml+xml`?

+  To most major browsers there isn't any problem, but apparently IE 6 & 7 break horribly.

 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?